p2made/p2vagrant/README.md

 Following are the steps taken to get to where I am.
 Because it's primarily for self-consumption explanations are little if any.

-All versions of `Vagrantfile` are in `/Vagrantfiles` as `Vagrantfile_nn`, where `nn` is the step that Vagrantfile is for.
-You can restore any version of `Vagrantfile` with...
+I'm scripting the generation of Vagrantfiles, so you can have any Vagrantfile with...

 ```
-cp ./Vagrantfiles/Vagrantfile_nn ./Vagrantfile
+./provision/scripts/vg.sh n
 ```

+Where `n` is the step in this setup.

 All files you are directed to create are in...